awsdocs/aws-cloudformation-user-guide/doc_source/transform-aws-codedeploybluegreen.md

 ## Usage<a name="aws-codedeploybluegreen-usage"></a>

 Use the `AWS::CodeDeployBlueGreen` transform at the top level of the template\.
-You cannot use `AWS::CodeDeployBlueGreen` as a transform embedded in any other template section\.
+You can't use `AWS::CodeDeployBlueGreen` as a transform embedded in any other template section\.

 The value for the transform declaration must be a literal string\.
-You cannot use a parameter or function to specify a transform value\.
+You can't use a parameter or function to specify a transform value\.

 ### Syntax at the top level of a template<a name="aws-codedeploybluegreen-syntax-top-level-overview"></a>